oyewoledavid/Laravel-LAMP-Deployment/documentation.md

 6. Now we can use ansible to ping our slave node from the master node, this is how we will be sure if we can run our ansible playbook on the slave node or not. we will execute the command `ansible all -m ping`. make sure you run this command from the ansible directory created earlier.
 PS: if we didn't create an ansible.cfg file as done earlier which points to our inventory file, we will use this command instead `ansible all -i inventory -m ping`.
 The following output will be gotten if everything is in the right place.
 ![ping](/images/ping.jpg)

 7. Our result show that we can ping the slave node successfully so therefore we can go ahead and execute our ansible playbook with the following command `ansible-playbook lamp_deployment.yml`, run this command from your ansible directory.
 PS: if you didn't create an ansible.cfg file as done earlier which points to our inventory file, you should use this command instead `ansible all -i inventory lamp_deployment.yml`.
 The following output will be gotten if everything is in the right place. if the execution was succesfull you should see something like this.
+Here is a copy of my playbook [Playbook](lamp_deployment.yml)
 ![ansible successful](/images/ansible%20sucess.jpg)

 8. Get your slave ip by running the command `ip a`